-Identity theft is on the rise.
-In 2016, approximately 15.4 million people in the U.S. were victims of identity theft, according to the Insurance Information Institute.
-That’s an increase of more than 2 million people from the previous year.
+It's no understatement to say that identity theft is a problem.
+In 2018, approximately 14.4 million people in the U.S. were victims of identity theft, according to the Insurance Information Institute.

 While everyone is at risk, service members are twice as likely to be targeted.
 Deployed service members often have limited access to their banking and credit card accounts and may go weeks without checking them.
 This provides ample time for fraud to go unnoticed.

 The use of Social Security numbers also puts service members at risk for identity theft.
 Although Social Security numbers are no longer used on mailing labels and prescription medicine bottles, the U.S. Department of Veterans Affairs still uses them as a primary means of identification for veterans and active duty service members.
 And in 2015, a cyberattack left many military members vulnerable after the personal records of millions of federal employees were stolen.